jeremytammik/tbc/a/1772_autorun.md

 Thank you very much for the lively response and numerous congratulations on The Building Coder's eleventh birthday!

-96 reactions on LinkedIn alone.

-5 Retweets 35 Likes, 1517 impressions and 72 engagements, whatever those are on Twitter.
+96 LinkedIn reactions, 5 Twitter retweets, 37 likes, 1693 impressions and 82 engagements, whatever those are.

 [Adam Sheather on Twitter](https://twitter.com/Gytaco/status/1164728843266957312?s=20)

 > Congrats mate!
-You are still my go to site for Revit API problems, and the wealth of knowledge and time you put into the blog has provided unimaginable benefit for the community!
+You are still my go-to site for Revit API problems, and the wealth of knowledge and time you put into the blog has provided unimaginable benefit for the community!
 Thank you!

 [Matt Taylor in a comment](https://thebuildingcoder.typepad.com/blog/2019/08/11-years-and-revit-api-docs-full-text-search.html#comment-4588231441)